CurtisBarogla/PHPLock/README.md

 ## 5. Adapter

-An adapter is a simple component allowing to communicate with an external storage with raw values.
+An adapter is a simple component allowing you to communicate with an external storage with raw values.

 It consists in an interface : LockTokenStoreAdapterInterface containing 3 methods :
 - **get()** which is getting a raw value representing a lock token for the resource or null if no token,